KaterinaN86/Selenium-Tutorial-Demo/README.md

         <listener class-name="com.herokuapp.theinternet.base.ExtentReporterNG"></listener>
     </listeners>
 ```
-   When we run **SmokeTestSuite.xml** file, an ExtentReports HTML report is created in the default test-output folder.
+When we run **SmokeTestSuite.xml** file, an ExtentReports HTML report is created in the default test-output folder.\
----
    ![Generated report using ExtentReport TestNG listener, after running SmoteTestSuite.xml](src/main/resources/readmeImg/ExtentReports.png)
 ## Generating emailable-reports
 - From project tree select the test class or test suite you want to run and generate HTML report for.
-From menu **Run** select **Edit configurations...**.
+From menu **Run** select **Edit configurations...**.\
----
   ![Select AlertsTestSuite.xml and choose edit configurations from run menu](src/main/resources/readmeImg/generateEmailableReport.png)
-- In the Listeners tab add emailable report (click **+** icon and start writing emailable, you will be offered two options and you can pick any of them).
+- In the Listeners tab add emailable report (click **+** icon and start writing emailable, you will be offered two options and you can pick any of them).\
----
 ![Add listener for emailable report to AlertsTestSuite.xml](src/main/resources/readmeImg/emailableReport.png)
----
 - Example for generater report:
 ![Add listener for emailable report to AlertsTestSuite.xml](src/main/resources/readmeImg/emailableReportExample.png)